Debunking the Myth: Your Knee Should Never Go Forward Beyond the Ankle!

 Therefore if there is pain in your knee when you are doing side angle pose or warrior 2 pose, do take the pose a notch down.
 Allow your quadriceps to gain more strength and flexibility over time, and maybe the poses will feel better overtime.

 It is precisely because yoga is so entrenched in traditional beliefs, a lot of teachers including myself are afraid to break ‘alignment’ rules.
-So the next time you practise your poses, start to consider why we follow certain cues.
+So the next time you practice your poses, start to consider why we follow certain cues.
 And what is the residual effect when we change or variate them in a different way.
+To avail our yoga services, visit our website.